Epidemiology and Evaluation Department

 The Epidemiology & Evaluation department conducts on-going population health assessment and surveillance.
 The data and surveillance for COVID-19 plays an integral role in understanding and managing the pandemic locally.
 The evidence provides information on how the pandemic has and is evolving, assessing the risk and severity, and assists in the development of timely interventions to limit further spread in the community.

-With the changes in testing eligibility, and guidance with case, contact and outbreak management, the health unit has modified its public reporting to better understand the burden of illness locally.
-New indicators, such as wastewater data, have been included as a proxy indicator for COVID-19 case counts, which are underestimated.
 The health unit will continue to monitor and provide epidemiological expertise on COVID-19 to internal leadership, community partners, and residents to support evidence-informed decision-making.
-This includes daily epidemiological updates, weekly epidemiological presentations to the community and supporting policy decisions through data driven approaches.
+This includes daily epidemiological updates, weekly epidemiological presentations to the community and supporting policy decisions through data driven approaches